flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `Chip.bgcolor` in all descendant `Chip` controls.

 #### `border_side`

+Overrides the default value of `Chip.border_side` in all descendant `Chip` controls.

 #### `brightness`

+Overrides the default value of `Chip.brightness` in all descendant `Chip` controls.

 #### `checkmark_color`

+Overrides the default value of `Chip.checkmark_color` in all descendant `Chip` controls.

 #### `click_elevation`

+Overrides the default value of `Chip.click_elevation` in all descendant `Chip` controls.

 #### `delete_icon_color`

+Overrides the default value of `Chip.delete_icon_color` in all descendant `Chip` controls.

 #### `disabled_color`

+Overrides the default value of `Chip.disabled_color` in all descendant `Chip` controls.

 #### `elevation`

+Overrides the default value of `Chip.elevation` in all descendant `Chip` controls.

 #### `label_padding`

+Overrides the default value of `Chip.label_padding` in all descendant `Chip` controls.

 #### `label_text_style`

+Overrides the default value of `Chip.label_text_style` in all descendant `Chip` controls.

 #### `padding`

+Overrides the default value of `Chip.padding` in all descendant `Chip` controls.

 #### `secondary_label_text_style`

+Overrides the default value of `Chip.secondary_label_text_style` in all descendant `Chip` controls.

 #### `secondary_selected_color`

+Overrides the default value of `Chip.secondary_selected_color` in all descendant `Chip` controls.

 #### `selected_color`

+Overrides the default value of `Chip.selected_color` in all descendant `Chip` controls.

 #### `selected_shadow_color`

+Overrides the default value of `Chip.selected_shadow_color` in all descendant `Chip` controls.

 #### `shadow_color`

+Overrides the default value of `Chip.shadow_color` in all descendant `Chip` controls.

 #### `shape`

+Overrides the default value of `Chip.shape` in all descendant `Chip` controls.

 #### `show_checkmark`

+Overrides the default value of `Chip.show_checkmark` in all descendant `Chip` controls.

 #### `surface_tint_color`

+Overrides the default value of `Chip.surface_tint_color` in all descendant `Chip` controls.

 ### `DatePickerTheme` class